-Admission is 80 NOK (about $10 USD) and you could easily spend about an hour here.
+Admission is 80 NOK (about $9 USD) and you could easily spend about an hour or two here.

 It also focuses on the issues addressing the Arctic, such as global warming and rising sea levels, while still being entertaining for children and families.